tieandrews/fortunato-wheels-engine/README.md

     3. To get all car ads from the database use:
         ```
         from src.data.upload_to_db import connect_to_db
-        clinet, db, collection = connect_to_db()
+        client, db, collection = connect_to_db()
         all_ads_raw = pd.DataFrame(collection.find())
         ```
-2. Carguru.com Ads: 2 Options - Download Already Processed or Process From Scratch
+2. Carguru.com Ads: Download Processed Data
    1. To download an already processed version of the dataset download the parquet file from:
     [Link to Processed Cargurus Data Download (~3GB)](https://drive.google.com/file/d/1rGJALL3xeGaakTp3BfH5Fd8uI3EP_4x8/view?usp=share_link)
     2. Move the downloaded file to saved to `data/processed/`

-    - OR: Process the data from scratch

-   1. Download the Kaggle dataset from: https://www.kaggle.com/datasets/ananaymital/us-used-cars-dataset
-   3. Place the extracted CSV named to `cargurus-vehicle-ads.csv` in the `data/raw` folder.
-   4. To preprocess the data and export to parquet run:
-        ```
-        python src/data/preprocess_cargurus.py
-        ```
-        This will take ~45 minutes to run and get all the USD to CAD exchange rates for all ads.
-   5. The processed results will be saved to `data/processed/cargurus-vehicle-ads.parquet`

 ### Start Working with the Data

-To start working with the data, make a copy of the `notebooks/getting-started.ipynb` notebook and start working from there.
+To start working with the data, make a copy of the `notebooks/00-getting-started.ipynb` notebook and start working from there.
 It imports all the necessary libraries and sets up the data into a single dataframe in a `CarAds` object and shows how to get data loaded into a dataframe.

 Here is what the sample data looks like for Subaru Outback from 2008-2012: